 FTTP (Fibre to the Premises) means fibre optic cable runs all the way from the exchange to your home.
 No copper, no signal degradation, no distance limits on speed.
 It’s the best NBN technology available.

-- That same fibre runs directly to a box on your wall (the NBN Connection Box)
+That same fibre runs directly into a box on your wall (the NBN NTD / Connection Box).

-- You get consistent, fast internet regardless of distance
+You get consistent, fast internet regardless of how far you are from the exchange.

 Unlike FTTN (which relies on old copper for the last stretch), FTTP uses light signals through glass cables the entire way.
-Light doesn’t degrade over distance like electrical signals do.
+Light doesn’t degrade over distance the way electrical signals on copper do.

 The FTTP Equipment